Old City Hall

 The Jansen Art Center Welcomes Visitors

 Although the building was still under construction in several areas, the weekend of March 30-April 1, the Jansen Art Center held a community open house attended by more than 3,500 area residents, eager to see what the much anticipated center would be.

 The Jansen Art Center Grand Opening took place on August 4, 2012.
 The center is now open to the public.

-The Jansen Art Center has received its 501(c)(3) status on in 2013 and the Eleanor and Henry Jansen Foundation gifted the building to the non-profit organization.
+In 2013 the Jansen Art Center received its 501(c)(3) status and the Eleanor and Henry Jansen Foundation gifted the building to our non-profit organization.